nnamon/ctf101-systems-2016/lessonplan.md

 (such as memory) might be exhausted.
 This is evident when people launch fork bombs in a shell.

 ### Information Leakage

+An information leak (infoleak, for short) is a vulnerability that, when exploited, reveals privileged information about the system or application to an attacker.
+The effects of this information being in the control of an attacker can be varying.
+Information an attack might be interested in include:

+- Password Hashes
+- Source Code
+- Binaries
+- Pointers and Addresses
+- libc Shared Object

+While infoleaks are not typically dangerous by themselves, they are used in conjunction with another vulnerability to obtain more control over a system.
+We distinguish this class with 'Arbitrary File Read' by restricting ourselves to application specific features such as pointers that may exist in memory.

 ### Arbitrary File Read

+Arbitrary file read vulnerabilities allow the attacker to retrieve any file that the owner of the service has access to.
+The severity of an arbitrary file read vulnerability varies based on the type of information granted to the attacker.
+If SSH keys are left lying around, this vulnerability may as well be a remote code execution one.

 ### Arbitrary File Write

+Arbitrary file write vulnerabilties allow an attacker to create/overwrite files on the file system with controlled content.
+Now, this is dangerous on multiple levels.
+If the application is privileged and is capable of overwriting system files such as /etc/shadow, /etc/passwd or even a user file such as ~/.ssh/authorized\_keys, an attacker may grant themselves access over SSH.
+If the application is not privileged, but has write access to their own directories, an attacker may insert content to perform arbitrary code execution.

+An example of arbitrary code execution often appears when exploiting PHP web applications where arbitrary PHP code is written to the file system and triggered by the attacker when they surf to the location of the newly created file.

 ### Remote Code Execution

+Certain vulnerabilities grant arbitrary code execution which allows an attacker to coerce the system into performing any operation she wishes.
+This may manifest as a result of injection of evaluated data such as shell commands or scripts, or on a more fundamental level such as taking control of the instruction pointer to execute your own machine code.
+Arbitrary code execution is very closely tied to privilege escalation where hijacking the control flow of a binary with privileged access results in granting these privileges to the attacker.

+### Privilege Escalation

+Privilege escalation vulnerabilities can exist in multiple forms and are not necessarily arbitrary code execution bugs.
+They often are though.
+These vulnerabilties, when exploited result in the attacker obtaining higher level rights such as administrator or root.

+At a more advanced level, there exists vulnerabilities within the kernel of the operating system.
+These vulnerabilities usually allow an attacker with local access to the system to escalate their rights from a restricted user to root.

 ## 5. Illustration of Compromise in Target Python Applications